FOR NUERODIVERGENT ADULTS

 Want to go deeper?

-The Food Systems program is the starting point.
-But food is often just the entry point into bigger work.
-If you want to dig into the wider picture of your autistic life, 1:1 coaching is where we do that.
+The Food Systems Workbook is a great place to start.
+But for a lot of people, food is just the entry point into bigger work.
+If you want to dig into what autistic life actually looks like for you, 1:1 coaching is where we do that.

-We work on whatever is most urgent for you.
-No predetermined curriculum, no fixed program.
-Just focused, practical, shame-free work built around your brain.
+We work on whatever is most pressing.
+No set curriculum, no fixed program.
+Just practical, shame-free work built around your brain.

 Unmasking and identity after late diagnosis